apache/incubator-devlake-website/docs/GettingStarted/DockerComposeSetup.md

    ```
    Copy the generated string.
 Set the value of the ENCRYPTION_SECRET environment variable:

-- Method 1: In a terminal session, run the following command: export ENCRYPTION_SECRET=<copied string>
+- Method 1: In a terminal session, run the following command: export ENCRYPTION_SECRET="copied string"
-- Method 2: Alternatively, you can set the ENCRYPTION_SECRET environment variable in the .env file: ENCRYPTION_SECRET=<copied string>
+- Method 2: Alternatively, you can set the ENCRYPTION_SECRET environment variable in the .env file: ENCRYPTION_SECRET="copied string"

   If you set the ENCRYPTION_SECRET environment variable in both the terminal session and the .env file, the value set in the terminal session takes precedence.